Defoliation During the Vegetative and Flowering Stage

 Extreme defoliation refers to the aggressive and extensive removal of a significant portion of a cannabis plant’s foliage.
 This practice goes well beyond what would be considered standard or moderate leaf trimming.
 While there is no precise definition of the threshold for “extreme,” it typically involves stripping away a substantial percentage of the plant’s leaves, often up to 50% or more.

-Defoliation During the Vegetative Stage
+Defoliation During Veg

-Topping
+Topping of marijuana

-Defoliation During the Flowering Stage
+Defoliation During Flowering Stage

 Flowering defoliation is usually a little more dramatic than Vegetative defoliation but in order for us to defoliate correctly during Flowering, we first should cut away any growth tips, small leaves, or parts of the plant that aren’t getting light before we enter Flowering – right before.
-If you want to get the best results, you can try “lollipopping” your plants, which means removing all the leaves below the point the light reaches – the name “lollipop” comes from the fact that your buds look like they are candy on sticks when you’re finished pruning.
+If you want to get the best results, you can try “lollipopping” your plants, which means removing all the leaves below the point the light reaches – the name “lollipop” comes from the fact that your buds look like they are candy on sticks when you’re finished pruning during flower.

 Defoliating during flowering stage